peterhinch/micropython-async/v3/docs/TUTORIAL.md

 ## 7.1 Program hangs

 Hanging usually occurs because a task has blocked without yielding: this will hang the entire system.
-When developing it is useful to have a task which periodically toggles an onboard LED.
+When developing, it is useful to have a task which periodically toggles an onboard LED.
 This provides confirmation that the scheduler is running.

 ## 7.2 uasyncio retains state

-If a `uasyncio` application terminates, state is retained.
-Embedded code seldom terminates, but in testing it is useful to re-run a script without the need for a soft reset.
+If a `uasyncio` application terminates, the state is retained.
+Embedded code seldom terminates, but in testing, it is useful to re-run a script without the need for a soft reset.
 This may be done as follows:
 ```python
 import uasyncio as asyncio